servo/book/src/design-documentation/script/index.md

 ```

 Without rooting the GC could pause our program after we got the reference to children, move the `Kittens` struct around
 and we would have invalid access when playing with them!
 This holds even if Kittens was rooted by some other mechanism earlier in the call chain.
-Remember that the Garbage Collector cannot change pointers of our local variable 'children' if it doesn't know aobut it.
+Remember that the Garbage Collector cannot change pointers of our local variable 'children' if it doesn't know about it.

 Hence, we need to transform the code into
 ```rust